Markov-Modulated Hawkes Processes for Sporadic and Bursty Event Occurrences: Bayesian inference of MMHP

-Variational approximation is a general numerical tool for approximating any integral and has been widely used for approximating full posteriors \citep{blei2017variational}.
-For our approximation task, we consider the Markov process density family defined in \citet{cohn2009mean}: Here,
+Variational approximation is a general numerical tool for approximating any integral and has been widely used for approximating full posteriors \citep{blei2017variational}. { \citet{cohn2009mean} pointed out that inference problems related to CTMC are computationally intractable and it is necessary to construct an approximation.
+Given the observations of the event times, our problem setting is similar to \citet{cohn2009mean}, except that our observations are point process.
+Under our model assumptions, we assume the \emph{evidence} of the states is $\tilde{Z}$, e.g., the latent states at the event times.
+Thus, for our approximation task, we consider the Markov process density family defined in \citet{cohn2009mean}: Here